 But you’ll hear a lot of different opinions on when and how you should use it.
 Some people think you should save it all until the end, some people think you should do it at the beginning of your studying, etc.

 So I’ve laid out in this article exactly when and how you should use all of the AAMC material to help you get the best score possible on the MCAT.

-The Question Packs are taken from the old MCAT (pre-2015), so they’re not as representative of the current test.
+The Question Packs are taken from the old MCAT (pre-2015), so for the sciences at least they’re not as representative of the current test.
 That means you want to treat them more like a tool for content review as opposed to a tool for realistic practice.
 That also means that you don’t need to save these until close to your test.
 You can do the Question Packs at any time during your studying.

 The Section Bank comes with 100 questions from each of the science sections, and each section has a mix of passage-based and discrete questions.
-(There’s no CARS on the Section Bank).
+(There’s no CARS on the Section Bank, unfortunately.)

 The Section Bank is easily the best MCAT material available apart from the full length tests.
 You should study it carefully and maybe even do it multiple times.

 But, you should also know that the Section Bank is hard.
 The passages and questions in here are above average difficulty.
 So you shouldn’t try to make much out of your scores.
 Since the Section Bank is more difficult, it’s not very predictive of your score on the actual test.